Growing Healthy with Self Reflection

 Everyone can benefit from Vitamins and Minerals.
-I could go on and on about each supplement I have added to my daily routine, but I would prefer to concentrate on one, Magnesium.
+I could go on and on about each supplement I have added to my daily routine.
+Supplements have done fantastic things to my body and I’m so glad I started using them when I was younger.
+One thing I do want to say, is that if you’re looking at buying some supplements, do plenty of research beforehand.
+For example, if you want to get some vitamin patches by PatchMD, check the product reviews before buying.
+You want to make sure you’re buying from a reputable company, trust me!
+I want to talk about one supplement in particular, Magnesium.
 Magnesium has helped me be able to stop taking a prescription medication I once took to control my migraine pain.
 I have gone from approximately three to eight episodes a month to as few as one every few months.
 Not only do I supplement with magnesium, I also enjoy foods that are rich in it like; spinach, avocados, almond, black beans, cashews and peanuts.
 It’s amazing how incorporating this trace mineral into my life has improved its overall quality.

 The power of forgiveness.
 There have been times in my life that I have held onto a grudge for something I saw as an injustice to me.
 In reality the only person my grudge was hurting is me.
 Forgiveness is truly a gift you are giving to yourself.
 Now does this mean I will no longer get angry?
 Absolutely not, I still have my Irish temper!
 But rest assured if I have become angry or done wrong, I will come to terms with it and move on.
 It really does just take too much of my energy not to forgive, and I am selfish with my time.
 Forgive and move on!